andrewbihl/andrewbihl.github.io/content/blog/0002/index.md

 - value
 - background

-### Point (P): a statement which is part of the main idea set, including explaining the meaning of an earlier point
+### Point: a statement which is part of the main idea set, including explaining the meaning of an earlier point

 A point is a statement which answers the question “what is the author trying to say?”
 It requires elaboration.
 It may require convincing the reader of its accuracy; it may require explaining its significance; it may have supporting examples, which can serve either of the two purposes just mentioned.